MsMc24/G1/G1_miniproject1.md

 😃 Easy accessibility allows students to be more autonomous and creative

+😃 Can help students with pronunciation

 😟 To get the best utilization out of Voki as an educational classroom tool, you need to pay.

 😟 Best suited for younger students as older students may find the site silly or stale.

+😟 Sometimes the pronunciation isn't always accurate

 ## Let's [go](https://l-www.voki.com/) try it out!